hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Celsius or Kelvin for instance) and *amount of stuff* $N$ (usually measured in mol).
-These are crucial in atomic physics, thermodynamics and chemistry, and we will use them in Exercise 3 and the last section.
+These are crucial in atomic physics, thermodynamics and chemistry.
+We will use them heavily in Exercise 3 and the tutorial on random walks.

 *Constants.* Numbers are dimensionless constants.
-However, *dimensionful* constants secretly encode important physical insights.
+However, *dimensionful* constants secretly encode physics!
 Examples include Newton's constant $G$ (Exercise 1) and Boltzmann's constant $k_B$ (Exercise 3).
 See my [notes](https://hapax.github.io/assets/dimensional-analysis.pdf)